Official Boater Safety Education Course

-This Wisconsin boat license safety course is proudly made in Dallas, Texas, USA, and our servers and data storage facilities are located within the USA Recreational boating is truly one of America’s favorite pastimes and a freedom we all should continue to enjoy.
+This Minnesota boat license safety course is proudly made in Dallas, Texas, USA, and our servers and data storage facilities are located within the USA.

 How do I get my state boating license?

-You may have heard that you need the Wisconsin Boat License to operate your boat, but what you really need is the Wisconsin Boating Safety Education Certificate.
-You can get the Wisconsin Boating Safety Education Certificate by taking this Boat License Safety course at boat-ed.com.
+You may have heard that you need the Minnesota Boat License to operate your boat, but what you really need is the Minnesota Watercraft Operator’s Permit or the Minnesota Boater Education Card, depending on your age.
+You can get the Minnesota Watercraft Operator’s Permit or the Minnesota Boater Education Card by taking this Boat License Safety course at boat-ed.com.
 Find out if you need the card.

 Did you lose your card?
 Replace it here.